lnoguera17/Conmebol-Analytics/README.md

 ### Dashboard and Model Deployment

 Created a dashboard using Shinydashboards to provide users the ability to set new parameters for a new player and automatically estimate his market value.
 Also, the shinydashboard offer dynamic objects to visualize and provide information about the soccer players in the dataset.
+[Access the Shinyapp here](https://lnoguera.shinyapps.io/Conmebol-Analytics/)

 ### Collaboration Tools